jnozzi/cocoadev.com/markdown/NSSplitViewWithAspectRatio.md

-I'm trying to create a subclassed General/NSSplitView for a specific need: I want a 2-subview split with one of them always keeping a specific aspect ratio (in this case, 2.5 times its width).
-To that end I've subclassed General/NSSplitView, and I've determined that I really only need to override adjustSubviews as follows
+I'm trying to create a subclassed NSSplitView for a specific need: I want a 2-subview split with one of them always keeping a specific aspect ratio (in this case, 2.5 times its width).
+To that end I've subclassed NSSplitView, and I've determined that I really only need to override adjustSubviews as follows

  -(void)adjustSubviews
  {
-    General/NSLog(@"adjust splitviews");
+    NSLog(@"adjust splitviews");
-    id left=General/self subviews] objectAtIndex:0];
+    id left=self subviews] objectAtIndex:0];
     id right=[[self subviews] objectAtIndex:1];
     float width;

     // determine if user resized the divider directly, or if this was
-    // from another event such as a window resize with a "springy" splitview if([[NSMouseInRect(General/[NSEvent mouseLocation], [self bounds], NO))
+    // from another event such as a window resize with a "springy" splitview if([[NSMouseInRect([NSEvent mouseLocation], [self bounds], NO))
     {
         // divider resize, calculate based on new width width=[right frame].size.width;